 Community Nutrition Education Programs (CNEP) promote making the healthy choice become the easy choice in Guam.
-Guam residents, adults and children alike, do have access to healthy food, drinks, and physical activity and our programs teach and promote knowledge and skills that support healthy behaviors.
-If you are interested in learning about planning healthy meals, tasty cooking for less, keeping food safe, and being active read more about our FREE programs…
+Guam residents, adults and children alike, do have access to healthy food, drinks, and physical activity.
+Our programs teach and promote knowledge and skills that support healthy behaviors.
+If you are interested in learning about planning healthy meals, tasty cooking for less, keeping food safe, and being active, read on for information about our FREE programs!

-EFNEP is the Expanded Food and Nutrition Education Program, which is a US Department of Agriculture supported program that operates through Land-Grant Universities (LGUs), in every state, the District of Columbia, and the six U.S. territories – including the University of Guam.
+EFNEP is the Expanded Food and Nutrition Education Program, which is a US Department of Agriculture supported program that operates through Land-Grant Universities (LGUs) in every state, in the District of Columbia, and in the six U.S. territories – including at the University of Guam.
 EFNEP is a nutrition education program for limited-resource families.

 UOG-CNAS has been providing EFNEP education in Guam since 1981.